D2b906/D2b906/README.md

 - 👋 Hi, I’m @D2b906
-- 👀 I’m interested in Programming
+- 👀 I like programming in Unity, Python, and Plain C#
-- 🌱 I’m currently learning 3D Design
-- 📫 How to reach me d2b906@gmail.com